 My pastoral counselor prescribed for me the daily practice of praying the famous Serenity Prayer for the next couple weeks.
-I’m not struggling with addiction or substance abuse, and I haven’t joined an AA group, but this prayer has much broader application for many other personal afflictions.
+While this prayer is usually associated with recovery groups, it has much broader application for many other personal afflictions.

 I discovered two new things as I accepted this assignment.
 First, I was asked to look up the “full version” which I didn’t know there was, and, second, I learned that this prayer was written by American theologian Reinhold Niebuhr (1892–1971) for a sermon at Heath Evangelical Union Church in Heath, MA and used it widely in sermons as early as 1934.